18. Serious Cyclists: MTB, Road, BMX, Touring (Clubs, Group Rides, Camping, More)

 For locals and visitors….

 “What do you mean we ‘don’t look serious’?
-This hard-core riding with our Velo Club doesn’t exactly keep us from having fun!”
+This hard-core riding with our Velo Club Monterey doesn’t exactly keep us from having fun!”

 Help keep the local bike scene cool